Showing all 23 results

 Organicpedic Duo Mattress By OmiDuo Certified Organic Rubber Latex Mattress DuoThe OrganicPedic® Duo mattress is fully customizable so each sleeper can tailor the feel of the mattress to his...

-Organicpedic® Pinnacle Mattress By OMIPinnacle GOLS-Certified Organic Rubber Latex Mattress The OrganicPedic Earth™ Pinnacle is an extra-plush 13” sculpted-surface pillow-top mattress made with GOLS-certified organic natural rubber latex, organic...
+Organicpedic® Pinnacle Mattress GOLS Certified by OMIPinnacle GOLS-Certified Organic Rubber Latex Mattress The OrganicPedic Earth™ Pinnacle is an extra-plush 13” sculpted-surface pillow-top mattress made with GOLS-certified organic natural rubber latex, organic...

 Organicpedic® Rossa Mattress By OMIThe Rossa™ certified organic mattress is a customizable one-sided zipper-cover mattress and is one of the most popular and best values in the OMI mattress line!...